 Seshagopalan Murali from Chennai, Tamil Nadu on August 12, 2013:

 Your hub is scary.. and interesting as well. :)

 Tim from Los Angeles, CA on August 04, 2013:

 I love reading Unsolved Mysteries and this is one of the most interesting cases I have come across.

 brokenmeadows (author) on July 30, 2013:

 Thanks, Mel and Solaras!
 I'm thinking of doing a hub series on unsolved mysteries, so its great to know there's interest!

-Mel Carriere from San Diego California on July 30, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on July 30, 2013:

 You folks down under really do have some mysterious stories to tell, as I am seeing by reading the hubs of the many Aussies that are on Hub Pages.
 This was a very well researched and fascinating tale.
 Great hub!